CAFAudit/audit-service/docs/pages/en-us/Web-Service.md

 This object represents a logical connection to an endpoint which, in this case, is the Audit Web Service.
 It is a thread-safe object. ***Please take into account that this connection object requires significant time to construct.
 The application should hold on to the connection object and re-use it, rather than re-construct it.***

 The `AuditWebServiceClientConnection` object, which is the `AuditConnection` object implementation for creating a connection to the Audit Web Service, can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
-This method takes a `ConfigurationSource` parameter, which is the standard method of configuration in CAF.
 To enable the creation of the `AuditWebServiceClientConnection` object, with the `AuditConnectionFactory`, the `CAF_AUDIT_MODE` environment variable must be set to `webservice`.

 #### Configuration Required for the AuditConnection

 Configuration required to be supplied via environment variable:
-- *CAF_AUDIT_WEBSERVICE_ENDPOINT_URL*: The CAF Audit webservice URL endpoint to use when issuing audit events.
+- `CAF_AUDIT_WEBSERVICE_ENDPOINT_URL`: The CAF Audit webservice URL endpoint to use when issuing audit events.

 #### Audit Channel